-Prior to 1984 no attempt had been made to document and standardize survey trawl construction and rigging practices aboard either the Gadus Atlantica or A. T. Cameron and, consequently, unregulate changes in trawl specifications occured up to 1992 (see Walsh and McCallum 1995).
-After a detailed examination of both Engel trawls, flume tank testing and crew member interviews, international standard trawl net plans of all survey trawls, with the exception of the Yankee 41.5 otter trawl, were developed during 1991-1992 for the first time in NWAFC history.
-Extreme care was taken to insure their accuracy and completeness.
+Prior to 1984 no attempt had been made to document and standardize survey trawl construction and rigging practices aboard either the Gadus Atlantica or A. T. Cameron and, consequently, unregulated changes in trawl specifications occurred up to 1992 (see Walsh and McCallum, MS 1995).
+After a detailed examination of both Engel trawls, flume tank testing and crew member interviews, international standard trawl net plans of all survey trawls were developed during 1991-92 for the first time in NWAFC history.
+Extreme care was taken to ensure their accuracy and completeness.
 This was followed by training of the research vessel crew and scientific staff in trawl mensuration techniques and the development of a four page Survey Trawl Checklist to measure the trawl prior to and during each survey.
-A Quality Control program was put in placein 1993 to check that each trawl component supplied to the research vessel by manufactures/suppliers complied to the required specifications before delivery (see McCallum & Walsh 1995).
-During each fishing tow SCANMAR sensors record information on door spread, wing spread, trawl opening, depth and bottom contact.
-This data along with latitude and longitude from GPS, vessel towing speed and direction is recorded simultaneously on SEATRAWL, a NWAFC software package (McCallum & Walsh, 1995).
+A Quality Control program was put in place in 1993 to check that each trawl component supplied to the research vessel by manufactures/suppliers complied with the required specifications before delivery (for details see McCallum and Walsh, MS 1995).
+During each fishing tow SCANMAR acoustic trawl sensors record information on door spread, wing spread, trawl opening, depth and bottom contact.
+These data along with latitude and longitude from GPS, vessel towing speed and direction, are recorded simultaneously on SEATRAWL, a NWAFC software package (McCallum and Walsh, MS 1995).
 Prior to introduction of the Campelen trawl, extensive flume tank testing of a scale model was conducted to analyze potential problems.
 The new standard survey trawl has been completely integrated into all quality control procedures.
-With the full implementation of these standardization procedures in 1993, the unregulated modification of bottom survey trawls at the NWAFC has ceased.
+With the full implementation of these standardization procedures in 1993, the unregulated modification of bottom survey trawls at the NWAFC has ceased .

-Beginning in the fall of 1995, the Campelen 1800 shrimp trawl has replaced both versions of the Engel 145 groundfish survey trawls and the Yankee 41 juvenile groundfish survey trawl.
-Comparative fishing experiments to derive conversion factors for both versions of the Engel (Gadus Atlantica and Wilfred Templeman) have shown that the Campelen catches a greater size range of most commercial species and a wider range of species selection than the Engel 145 otter trawl (Warren 1996).
-Similar comparative fishing experiments are planned for the Yankee 41 shrimp trawl in 1997.
-In addition to common demersal fishes the Campelen has been found to be an effective sampler of shrimp (Pandulus sp.) and other pelagic species such as caplin (Mallotus villosus), Arctic cod (Boregadus saida), etc. and a wide range of bottom invertebrates, including snow crab.
+Beginning in the autumn of 1995, the Campelen 1800 shrimp trawl has replaced both versions of the Engel 145 groundfish survey trawls and the Yankee 41 juvenile groundfish survey trawl.
+Comparative fishing experiments to derive conversion factors for both versions of the Engel (Gadus Atlantica and Wilfred Templeman) have shown that the Campelen catches a greater size range of most commercial species and a wider range of species selection than the Engel 145 otter trawl (Warren, 1997).
+Similar comparative fishing experiments are planned for the Yankee 41 shrimp trawl in 1996.
+In addition to common dem7ersal fishes, the Campelen has been found to be an effective sampler of shrimp (Pandalus sp.), capelin (Mallotus villosus), Arctic cod (Boregadus saida) and a wide range of bottom invertebrates, including snow crab (Chionoecetes opilio).